 Evaluation of manuscripts is carried out by the journal’s Editors and the invited external peer reviewers according to the following procedures.

 The editorial process and peer-review workflow for each journal are taken care of by a team of Senior Editors, Editorial Board Members (EABMs) who have expertise in their specific fields and the publication managers.
-Bentham follows a single blind peer review process.
+Bentham Open follows single-blind and Open peer review procedures for submissions of all manuscripts to its journals.
 The services of Senior Editors and Editorial Board Members are sought through invitations to organize and conduct the peer-review of a submitted manuscript, keeping in view the scope of the manuscript and the expertise of Editors.
 Manuscripts are forwarded for evaluation to Editors initially and then subsequently to independent external reviewers to check if the research work presented in the manuscript:

 Falls within the scope of the journal and